maru7777/one-api/docs/arch/billing.md

 ### 3. Adapter System

-Each channel adapter implements its own pricing logic:
+Each channel adapter implements its own comprehensive pricing logic.
+As of the latest implementation, 13 major adapters have native pricing support:

 ```mermaid
 classDiagram